Sept. 24, 2008

 which equals ($20 - $18 - $2)/38 = $0/38 = $0.

-Later, we'll see that there is an analogus concept for insurance: The actuarially fair premium is the premium that exactly equals the expected insurance payoff.
-But let's not get ahead of ourselves.
+There is an analogus concept for insurance: The actuarially fair premium is the premium that exactly equals the expected insurance payoff.

 The Expected Value and the Law of Large Numbers